RoyalSkye/royalskye.github.io/_pages/about.md

 During my PhD, my primary research focused on Neural Combinatorial Optimization (NCO), with applications to routing problems (e.g., TSP and VRP) and MILP.
 Recently, I have been working on advancing neural combinatorial solvers to address practical complexities and exploring the potential of [foundation models (FMs) for combinatorial optimization](https://github.com/ai4co/awesome-fm4co) in solving CO challenges.

-* Vehicle Routing Problem (2021 - Present)
+* Vehicle Routing Problem
-* Neural Combinatorial Optimization (2021 - Present)
+* Neural Combinatorial Optimization
-* Foundation Model for Combinatorial Optimization (2024 - Present)
+* Foundation Model for Combinatorial Optimization
-* Mixed Integer Linear Programming (2025 - Present)
+* Integer Programming

 News
 ======